connorskees/connorskees.github.io/content/extend-rule.md

 }
 ```

-we end up with a selector that matches both our extendee `a` and our extender `b`.
+We end up with a selector that matches both our extendee `a` and our extender `b`.
 This is pretty straightforward.
 Let's see what happens when we try extending a compound selector,

 ```scss
 a:hover {